istio/istio.io/content/docs/examples/multicluster/gke/index.md

 ## Create remote cluster's kubeconfig for Istio Pilot

-The `istio-remote` helm chart creates a service account with minimal access for use by Istio Pilot discovery.
+The `istio-remote` Helm chart creates a service account with minimal access for use by Istio Pilot discovery.

 1. Prepare environment variables for building the `kubeconfig` file for the service account `istio-multi`: